jakobbouchard/godot-filesystem-drawer/README.md

 # Godot FileSystem Drawer

+> [!WARNING]
+> This plugin is not necessary since the release of [Godot 4.3](https://godotengine.org/releases/4.3/#editor-filesystem-moved-bottom-screen), as it's now a [native feature](https://github.com/godotengine/godot/pull/86765).
+I will no longer update this plugin.

 A simple plugin for the Godot editor that moves the **FileSystem** dock to the bottom of the editor, similar to Unreal Engine's Asset Drawer.
 Click on the **FileSystem** button at the bottom of the window or use <kbd>Ctrl</kbd>+<kbd>Space</kbd> to open it.
 Inspired by [@newjoker6's plugin](https://github.com/newjoker6/Asset-Drawer/).

 ![godot editor, showing a filesystem drawer at the bottom](screenshots/drawer-open.png)